Ipuch/game-of-stick-elo-tracker/README.md

 # TODO

-- [ ] Fix the save and load mechanism
+- [x] Fix the save and load mechanism
-     * Define the save game location
+      (x) Define the save game location

-- [] Add Scrolling on the menu page.
+- [x] Add Scrolling on the menu page.

-- [ ] Verify the leaderboard update mechanism
+- [TODO] Verify the leaderboard update mechanism
      * Double window should work fine (one with the leaderboard updating and one with the match recording)
      * Implement a "Minuteur" to run updates every XX minutes for more entertainment.
 Display the time remaining.
      * "Minuteur" could be shortcut by the manual update button.